 Before you finally launch, it will be a good practice to decide on how you are going to promote your website for growth.
 Every stage and component of your web development needs to implement the plan you have carefully put together.
 We recommend proper research to guide the actions you take in the cause of your website development.

 2. Inconsistent Domain Name

 The choice of domain name can provide a super advantage to our business.
 Your domain name needs to be consistent with your business.
 It needs to be relevant to your business and we recommend that the service you offer can be part of your domain name.
 You should ensure that your domain name is easy for your audience to remember.
 The domain names that are most memorable, are typically the most successful.

 Most people would simply use their business name as their domain name.
-If the business name is not related to the service offering, promoting the brand can really a difficult task.
-At the same time, do remember that a exact natch domain name can cause a Google penalty.
+If the business name is not related to the service offering, promoting the brand can really be a difficult task.
+At the same time, do remember that an exact match domain name can cause a Google penalty.

 3. Cluttered Homepage

 Sometimes you are pushed to provide as much information as possible on the homepage and that leaves you with a cluttered homepage.
-Because there are too many information on the internet today, users are inaundated with the huge content online and and have little to no patience.
+Because there is too much information on the internet today, users are inundated with the huge content online and have little to no patience.